shakthivel10/IMDb-Loader/README.md

 	 ```
 	gradle run --args='<Connection_URL> <DB_Username> <DB_Password> <Path_to_Datasets>'
 	```
-	Additionally, the Connection_URL show have 'rewriteBatchedStatements=true' as a URL query parameter.
+	Additionally, the Connection_URL should have 'rewriteBatchedStatements=true' as a URL query parameter.

 	 Example:
 	 ````